 There may be some food items that you aren’t regularly consuming that would be beneficial to add.
 One such example is green tea.
 In China, some of the first medicines were tea and teas were solely medicinal before they were chosen for taste.
 Green tea is notable for its quantity of both l-theanine and caffeine.
 The theanine and caffeine stack is often one of the first recommended to newbie biohackers.

 Almost everyone is familiar with caffeine, probably the most well known and widely consumed of all drugs in the world.
-Caffeine has long been used as a staple for getting the day started for millions every day, often in the form of a cup of steaming coffee.
+Caffeine has long been used as a staple for getting the day started for millions every day, often in the form of a cup of steaming coffee, but also in various forms of tea.
 Caffeine has ample cognitive boosting potential that has been tested and studied in hundreds of trials and thousands of pages of scholarly research.

 In addition to that, green tea contains catechins.
 Catechins are a type of flavonoids which are highly antioxidant.
-The antioxidants found in green tea have been shown to help prevent neural cell death that has been associated with both Alzheimer’s disease and dementia.
+The antioxidants found in green tea have been shown to help prevent neural cell death that has been associated with various effects of aging on the brain.
 Green tea is specifically being studied as a means of lowering low-density lipid (LDL) cholesterol which could decrease risk for cardiovascular disease (CDV).

 In addition to adding healthier choices, abstaining from processed sugar-filled sodas and energy drinks could have an important long-term effect on the health of your brain and heart as well as your overall fitness and even longevity.
 For some unsweetened green tea may have to be an acquired taste.
 Adding lemon or lime may make the tea drinking experience more pleasurable not to mention the astringent and antioxidant qualities imparted by the squeezed lemon juice.